Battle of Mosul (2016–2017): Violation of the laws of war

 On 11 July 2017, a report was published by Amnesty International, accusing both sides of violating international laws in the battle, about a day after victory was declared by Iraqi forces.
-The report accused Iraqi forces and the US-led Coalition of carrying out a series of unlawful attacks in west Mosul, using heavily on Improvised Rocket-Assisted Munitions (IRAMs), explosive weapons and the failure of government to take necessary precautions to prevent the loss of civilian lives and in some cases including disproportionate attacks.
+The report accused Iraqi forces and the US-led Coalition of carrying out a series of unlawful attacks in west Mosul, relying heavily on Improvised Rocket-Assisted Munitions (IRAMs), explosive weapons and the failure of government to take necessary precautions to prevent the loss of civilian lives and in some cases including disproportionate attacks.

 According to a report published by UN Assistance Mission for Iraq and the Office of the UN High Commissioner for Human Rights in November 2017, at least 2,521 civilians were killed in the battle, mostly because of ISIL including executions of at least 741.
 It also recorded 461 civilian deaths in airstrikes during the most intensive phase from 19 February.
 It noted that ISIL had announced in November 2016 that civilians under government-held areas would be considered "legitimate targets" as they didn't fight the pro-government forces.
 It also called upon Iraqi authorities to investigate alleged violations and human rights abuses by Iraqi security forces during the battle.

 An Associated Press investigation that cross-referenced independent databases from non-governmental organizations, claimed that 9,000–11,000 residents of Mosul were killed in the battle.
 It blamed airstrikes and shellings by Iraqi forces and anti-ISIL coalition of being responsible for at least 3,200 civilian deaths.
 The coalition on the other hand has acknowledged responsibility for 326 deaths.
 ISIL was held responsible for killing one third of the civilians out of the death toll.
 AP also obtained a list of 9,606 people killed in the battle from Mosul's morgue while Iraqi Prime Minister Haider al-Abadi had claimed 1,260 deaths.
 Four thousand two hundred were confirmed to be civilians.
 Names of ISIL fighters and casualties from outside Mosul were discarded by the investigation.
 It stated, however, that some ISIL members might be among the remaining 6,000.